Neural-Systems-at-UIO/nutil/README.md

 # Nutil
 Nutil aims to both simplify and streamline the mechanism of pre-and-post processing 2D brain image data from mouse and rat.

-Nutil is developed as a stand-alone application that runs on all operating systems requiring little-to-no experience to execute.
-The user specifies the path to the input and output directories and the parameters for the pre-and post processing operations in the Nutil GUI.
-Pre-processing operations include conversion of images from JPEG/PNG format to tiled TIFF format, 2D transformations of extremely large tiled TIFF files (rotation, flipping and scaling), in addition to renaming, copying and downsizing.
-Post-processing is based on analysis of segmented images in the context of brain regions defined by a reference atlas, such as the Allen Mouse Brain reference atlas or the Waxholm Space Atlas of the Sprague Dawley rat brain.
-All functions operate in batch mode, and operate in parallel on multiple CPUs.
+For installation and user instructions see: https://nutil.readthedocs.io/en/latest/

 # Getting started
 Download here on github or from https://www.nitrc.org/projects/nutil/